jfhovinne/pycm15/README.md

 The user executing the cm15d process needs to be part of the plugdev group, as explained above.

+The cm15 module should be available system-wide; copy the cm15 (not cm15d) folder to e.g. /usr/local/lib/(python version)/dist-packages

+Then, start the server.
+Python Twisted (12.0+) must be installed for this to work of course.

 Usage: python cm15d.py port

     python cm15d.py 15915

-Python Twisted (12.0+) must be installed for this to work of course.

 For the client, use e.g. Netcat.